About The High Asia Habitat Fund

-We’ve been interested in this last question for some time.
+We’ve actually been interested in this last question for some time.
 Through over a decade of working in South and Central Asia, we have had the privilege to travel the majestic mountains of High Asia.
 We’ve spent countless hours tracking and observing the snow leopard, the “ghost of the mountain,” and broken many, many pieces of bread in the warm kitchens of remote villages.

 High Asia is a unique, diverse, and important ecosystem comprising: